Rolling

 ---|---|---|---|

-It shows the measurements of a sensor as a time series of data points that vary over time, also known as "dots", and is identified by a variable label.
+It shows the measurements of a sensor as a time series of data points that vary over time.
+Also known as "dots", it's identified by a variable label.

 YES